-Andrew W. Mellon Curator of Medieval Art at the Walters Art Museum
+Andrew W. Mellon Curator in Charge of Medieval Art and Manuscripts at the Walters Art Museum

-Martina Bagnoli serves as the head of the Department of Medieval Art.
+: Martina Bagnoli serves as the head of the Department of Medieval Art and the Department of Rare Books and Manuscripts.
 Research interests include monumental church decoration, illuminated manuscripts and Western medieval sculpture.
 She has recently curated an exhibition on medieval reliquaries, Treasures of Heaven: Saints, Relics and Devotion in Medieval Europe, co-organized with the Cleveland Museum of Art and with the participation of the Vatican Museums and the British Museum.
 MORE INFO »

 Chief Operating Officer at the Walters Art Museum